lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 I've pulled out all my old Macintoshes, my old disks.
 The same ones 12 year old me had in plastic disk case when a bully pushed me over, causing them to spill on the steps of the portable classroom.
 Simpler times, maybe, but not perfect.

-But I have my little escape.
-My little [Performa 200](https://everymac.com/systems/apple/mac_performa/specs/mac_performa_200.html) (aka Mac Classic II).
+But I have my little escape; my [Performa 200](https://everymac.com/systems/apple/mac_performa/specs/mac_performa_200.html) (aka Mac Classic II).
 A black and white, 9" display.
 A clicky mechanical keyboard and a one button mouse.

 I plug it in.
 I power it on.
 Checkerboard background, a sign of damaged components.